• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Mechoui

-Steming from Turkish culture, Mechoui is a traditional way of cooking a whole lam or sheep smothered in a clay oven.
+Derived from Turkish culture, Mechoui, a traditional way of cooking a whole lamb or sheep in a clay oven, is another fascinating Moroccan culinary tradition.
+Savoring Mechoui is a must during your Morocco travel experience.

 Pastilla